janesiaisabel/pajaklogy/README.md

-# pajaklogy
+# Welcome to pajaklogy

+Contains basic information about taxation to introduce taxes to ordinary people, with the hope of encouraging public awareness to obey paying taxes.
-Simple website using semantic element &amp; layout flexbox
+* Pajaklogy is a simple one-page website created using semantic HTML elements &amp; flexbox layouting

-Selamat datang di Pajaklogy.
-Berisi informasi dasar seputar perpajakan untuk mengenalkan pajak kepada orang awam, dengan harapan mendorong kesadaran masyarakat untuk taat membayar pajak.
+* Pajaklogy is already responsive and works on all platforms